 External influences also cause a broken sewer pipe.
 These include shifting ground such as settling soil and compaction, damage from nearby construction, and even tree roots that can infiltrate a pipe through the smallest of openings.
 Once roots infiltrate a pipe they grow and widen until they eventually break the pipe or clog it completely.

 Like all things man-made, sewer pipes break, degrade, or simply get old.
 This is especially true if you live in an old house that hasn’t had its sewer lines upgraded.
 This does not inevitably mean you have to replace them if they are working, but you should be alert to any signs that breakage has happened.
 The sooner you address this by getting the help of a professional, the less the potential cost of repair.
-If you are experiencing problems with a foul smell, and you suspect it is coming from a broken sewer pipe, contact Balkan Plumbing today.
+If you are experiencing problems with a foul smell, and you suspect it is coming from a broken sewer pipe, contact Balkan Sewer And Water Main today.